-Thousands of visitors from Greece and across the world flock to Greece’s second city to be entertained, to trade, to browse or simply be part of the festive atmosphere.
+Thousands of visitors from Greece and across the world flock to Greece’s second city to be entertained, trade, browse, or simply be part of the festive atmosphere.

-The Fair was first held in 1926 and today is organized by HELEXPO.
+The fair was first held in 1926 and is organized by HELEXPO.

 The origins of the Thessaloniki International Fair

-The original idea for the creation of an International Trade Fair was first expressed by Nikolaos Germanos, a Professor of Zoology in Aristotle University of Thessaloniki and later a Member of the Greek Parliament.
+The original idea for the creation of an International Trade Fair was first expressed by Nikolaos Germanos, a Professor of Zoology at the Aristotle University of Thessaloniki and later a Member of the Greek Parliament.

-Sofoulis’ Government decided in 1925 to accept the idea, as they thought that an internationally oriented plan that would give Northern Greece and Thessaloniki a chance to attract the attention of the global markets was crucial.
+In 1925, Sofoulis’ government decided to accept the idea, as they thought that an internationally oriented plan that would give Northern Greece and Thessaloniki a chance to attract the attention of the global markets was crucial.

-A main motivation in going forward with the Fair was due to the borders and the iron curtain of that era which deprived Thessaloniki of its natural mainland, the Balkans and Central Europe.
+The main motivation for going forward with the fair was due to the borders and the iron curtain of that era which deprived Thessaloniki of its natural mainland, the Balkans and Central Europe.

-Sunday, October 3, 1926 was the day the first-ever TIF took place, in an area of 7,000 square meters provided by the Army.
+Sunday, October 3, 1926 was the day the first-ever TIF took place in an area of seven thousand square meters provided by the army.

-The exhibition had 600 participants, from which 310 were from abroad.
-Two countries sent an official delegation to take part in the Fair: Hungary and the Soviet Union.
+The exhibition had six hundred participants of which 310 were from abroad.
+Two countries, Hungary and the Soviet Union, sent an official delegation to take part in the fair.

-In mid-1930’s the decision for the transfer of the Fair was taken.
-TIF, from the 30s to modern day, was to take place in the center of the city, between Egnatia, Aggelaki, Tritis Septemvriou and Leoforos Stratou streets — exactly where it takes place today.
+In the mid-1930’s the decision for the transfer of the fair was reached.
+TIF, from the 1930s to modern day, was to take place in the center of the city, between Egnatia, Aggelaki, Tritis Septemvriou, and Leoforos Stratou streets—exactly where it takes place today.

 The first TIF in the new area was in 1940, just a few weeks before the beginning of the Greek-Italian war.
-During the occupation of the city by the Nazis, the premises of the Fair were confiscated and many of them were destroyed days before the departure of the German Army.
+During the occupation of the city by the Nazis, the premises of the fair were confiscated, and there was a lot of destruction days before the departure of the German Army.

-The first post-war Fair, the 16th Thessaloniki International Fair, didn’t happen until 1951, during a period when Greece was finding its way after 10 years of occupation and civil war.
+The first post-war fair, the 16th Thessaloniki International Fair, didn’t happen until 1951 during a period when Greece was finding its way after ten years of occupation and civil war.

 Milestones of the Thessaloniki International Fair

-1926: Nicholas Germanos opened the doors of the first Fair on October 3, which was housed at an army camp at the area of Stratigeio and covered 7,000 square meters.
-The first Fair had 600 participating exhibitors and attracted a total of 100,000 visitors.
+1926: Nicholas Germanos opened the doors of the first fair on October 3rd, which was housed at an army camp at the area of Stratigeio and covered 7,000 square meters.
+The first fair had six hundred participating exhibitors and attracted a total of one hundred thousand visitors.

-1927: A year later, at the second TIF, which attracted 200,000 visitors, and while everything was running normally, on the afternoon of September 27, the Fair sunk into darkness due to a power cut.
+1927: A year later, at the second TIF, which attracted two hundred thousand visitors, while everything was running normally on the afternoon of September 27th, the fair sunk into darkness due to a power outage.

-1928: The first year that the Greek Prime Minister visited the TIF.
+1928: This was the first year that the Greek Prime Minister visited the TIF.
 Coming from Belgrade, Eleftherios Venizelos made a stop in Thessaloniki and the carpet exhibitors donated a rug to the Prime Minister.

 1931: The Athens Electric Company presented the first electrical household appliances.